-Any exception to this policy must be approved by the Academic Policy Committee and the Designated School Official.
+Any exception to this policy must be approved by the Academic Policy Committee and the Coordinator of International Student and Scholar Services.

 Note: This policy allows students opting for the three-credit final requirement (M.A.) a maximum of two regular semesters before being examined on it; it allows students opting for the six-credit final requirement a maximum of three regular semesters before being examined on it.